micronjs/micronjs/docs/reference/core/core.md

 ### update

     update (delta)

+Everything is updated from here: the gamestate, the fps counter, the tweens, etc. This is the source of them all.

 ---

-### delta
+### draw

     draw ()

+Like update, draw is the source method for all draw calls to happen in micron.
+If you need to do weird interstate drawing, pause or similar, this is your place.

 ---

 ### run

     run ()

+An internal function, this is called by requestAnimFrame to update and draw everything.
+This is the heart of the loop.

 ---

+### pause

+    pause (flag : Boolean)

+A handy method for pausing the game from code.

+---

 ### setState

     setState (state)

 Switch the current state.
-It will delete the previous one, but not the underlaying assets in Core.
+It will delete the previous one, but not the underlaying assets in Core - you have to wipe them manually.

 ---

 ### getFPS

     getFPS ()

+Return the current internal fps amount.
+Note that this is a bit innacurate.

 ---